 Employees stay with organizations they feel at home with.

 Positive company cultures keep employees enthusiastic about work, engaged, and overall happy in their position.
-Happy employees are more productive, respectful, inspired and thus are more likely to refer qualified talent to the organization.
+Happy employees are more productive, respectful, and inspired and thus are more likely to refer qualified talent to the organization.
 A strong workplace culture is characterized by three key elements:

 1. Honest, Open Communication

 When a company focuses values on appreciation, gratitude, and recognition, employees feel safe.
 Trust is more easily built in an environment that supports honest communication and feedback.
-When companies are faced with change, a culture built on transparency makes transition more seamless, and employees more receptive to change.
+When companies are faced with change, a culture built on transparency makes the transition more seamless, and employees more receptive to change.